BBQ Chicken In A Foil Bag.

 My mother always cooked our meals and she never bought any convenient pre-packaged foods.
 Our menu was basically the same week in and week out.
 Our dinner staples would consist of my mother’s homemade meatloaf, pork chops with rice, baked macaroni and cheese, chile and chicken legs with Shake n’ Bake.
 There were a few other items including my least two favorites, creamed salmon with green peas on toast and tuna noodle casserole.
 I didn’t really like either of those two fishy meals, but I always ate them since it was either that or go hungry.
 Canned salmon and tuna must have been really cheap back then because we sure seemed to eat an awful lot of it.

-And how could I ever forget our regular homemade broiled K-Tel Patty Stacker hamburgers.
-I always loved those.
-My mother also made a lot of homemade soups and the Kraft boxed pizza kits were pretty popular in our house.
-We would make our own crust from the bagged flour/yeast mixture included in the box.
-After spreading out the spicy canned pizza sauce we added our own toppings.
-I never remember ever having a pizzeria pizza delivered while living in the Jungle.
+I always loved our homemade broiled K-Tel Patty Stacker hamburgers.
+We ate a lot of homemade soups and the Kraft boxed pizza kits were also pretty popular in our house.
+We would make our own crust from the bagged flour/yeast mixture and after spreading out the spicy canned pizza sauce we added our own toppings.
+I can never remember ever having a pizzeria pizza delivered while living in the Jungle.

-I enjoyed the banana bread and peanut butter cookies my mother would always bake.
-There was always Jell-O in our fridge for our desert.
+I liked the banana bread and peanut butter cookies that my mother would always bake.
+There was always Jell-O in our fridge for our deserts.
 My mother was always buying those little frozen Sau-Sea shrimp cocktails when they were on special.
-They were sold in packages of three in little glass jars.
-She would always save the glass jars and use them for our Jell-O. We easily had well over a dozen of them always in our cupboard.
-If we were not eating just plain Jell-O, we were eating Jell-O with fruit cocktail mixed in.
-On special occasions we would have Jell-O mixed with powder milk crystals then whipped up with the electric beater.
+They were sold in packages of three little glass jars and she would always save the glass jars and reuse them for our Jell-O. We easily had well over a dozen of them inside our cupboard.
+If we were not eating just plain Jell-O then we were eating Jell-O with fruit cocktail mixed in.
+On a special occasion we would have powder milk crystals mixed in then whipped up with the electric beater.
 I called that desert our Jungle mousse and it actually was pretty good.

-My mother would only buy the powdered milk once we moved into our apartment on Flemington Rd.
-It was so much cheaper than buying the jug milk everyone else we knew drank.
+My mother would only buy powdered milk once we moved into our apartment on Flemington Rd.
+It was so much cheaper than buying the jug milk that everyone else we knew drank.
 I hated drinking it and I would always mix in some Nestle Quik to make it a bit more bearable.
-Seriously, we were the only family I knew who drank powdered milk during all my years living in the Jungle.
-Every other family bought the big one gallon jug of homo milk in the reusable plastic jug.
-Needless to say, I never became a milk drinker.
+Seriously, we were the only family that drank powdered milk during all my years living in the Jungle.
+Every other family we knew bought the big one gallon jug of homo milk in the reusable plastic jug.
+Needless to say I never became a milk drinker.

 The Dominion store at the Yorkdale Mall was the closest supermarket to our apartment.
-Since we had no car and had to walk everywhere that is where we shopped every week.
+Since we had to walk everywhere that is where we shopped every week.
 It would be my job to lug our heavy bundle buggy full of groceries the half mile back home.
-And just like my grandmother, my mother always bought a lot of canned products so the buggy was always heavy.
+Just like my grandmother, my mother always bought a lot of canned goods so the buggy was always very heavy.
 My mother was a good packer and she always got every single last can she bought into our buggy.
-I was now too tall for pulling the buggy and I would have to arch my back awkwardly all the way home.
+I was too tall for pulling the buggy and I would need to arch my back awkwardly all the way home.

-On one of our shopping trips I was in the store at one of my usual spots while my mother shopped; the self-serve bar-b-que chicken rotisserie.
-Sometimes I would watch the live lobsters in the tiny freshwater tank by the meat counter.
+I can recall a memorable event while I was in the store at one of my usual spots while my mother shopped; the self-serve bar-b-que chicken rotisserie.
+Sometimes I would watch the live lobsters in the tiny freshwater tank over by the meat counter.
 You could smell those bar-b-que chickens throughout the whole store.

 I think the smell is what always drew me over to them.

 I had never experienced the sheer joy of taking one of the chickens off the rack and putting it inside a foil bag.
 I had never experienced the sheer joy of eating one of those chickens right from the foil bag.
 My mother always said they were too expensive.
-Oh, how I would dream of devouring one of those chickens.
+Oh, how I would dream of devouring one of those chickens while watching them turn.
 I would devour it exactly like Wile E. Coyote dreamt of devouring the Roadrunner on the weekly cartoon show.
 But just like the Coyote I would forever be licking my chops wondering what might have been.

 On this day an elderly lady tapped me on the shoulder; she asked me if my mother was in the store.
-After replying that she was the lady asked me to take her to my mother.
+After replying that she was the lady asked me if I would take her to my mother.
 My mother was over in the frozen food aisle and the lady followed right behind me.

 “Would you mind if I bought the boy a chicken?” she asked my mother.

 I could not believe what I was hearing.
 A total stranger wanted to buy me my first bar-b-que chicken in a foil bag.
-I guess it was the drool running down my chin while watching the chickens turning under the heat lamps that had me reeking of desperation on that afternoon.
+It must have been the drool running down my chin while watching the chickens turn under the heat lamps that had me reeking of desperation on that afternoon.

 “Sure,” my mother replied without any hesitation.

-Within five minutes I was the proud owner of my own foil bag with my own hot bar-b-que chicken inside.
+Within five minutes I was the proud owner of my own foil bag with my first ever bar-b-que chicken inside.
 After repeatedly thanking this total stranger for her kindness, she left the store and I never saw her again.
-Although every week I continued to watch those chickens, lightning never struck twice and I never got another one of those Dominion bar-b-que chickens again.
+Although every week I still continued to watch those chickens.
+Lightning never struck twice and I never got another one of those Dominion bar-b-que chickens ever again.

 But, at least I was now one up on the Coyote.